 Monthly Traffic Estimate (Mar 2018): 1,900,000

-The Philippine local site from the American e-commerce giant, eBay was originally created for consumer-to-consumer sales.
+The Philippine local site of eBay, one of the leaders of e-commerce in the US and the world, was originally created for consumer-to-consumer sales.
 Having expanded since into business-to-consumer products and special deals, eBay Philippines caters to all general products categories.

 7. Carousell Philippines